mkopylec/project-manager/README.md

 Status can be one of: to do, in progress or done.
 Requirement can be one of: optional, recommended or necessary.
 An unnamed project cannot be created.
-A project cannot be created if it already exists.

 ##### To do
 Checkout the _step-5-start_ branch.